metno/emep-ctm/Subrun.rst

   USES%SOILNOX_METHOD = 'NoFert',  !
 If using ECLIPSEv6 or EMEP European
   USES%SOILNOX_METHOD = 'Total',   !
 If using ECLIPSEv5

-The model makes use of global 0.5 degree data from the CAMS2-61 project (cf Simpson et al., Ch.8 in Denier van der Gon, 2023, doi:10.24380/q2si-ti6i, https://atmosphere.copernicus.eu/node/1054), but the user needs to specify the data to be used from this system.
+By default the model makes use of global 0.5 degree data from the CAMS2-61 project (cf Simpson et al., Ch.8 in Denier van der Gon, 2023, doi:10.24380/q2si-ti6i, https://atmosphere.copernicus.eu/node/1054), but the user needs to specify the data to be used from this system.